You’ve never met anyone in our little family, but I wanted to tell you about the impact that you made on us.

-My perfect pregnancy was interrupted with preeclampsia and I was admitted to the hospital.
-Our son was born at 29 weeks and 3 days, which made him about 11 weeks early.
-He was a tiny 2 pounds and 8 ounces and has spent over 77 days in the hospital so far and it’s been a roller coaster of emotions.
-Those gifts of love you created and donated made a huge difference.
+What I thought was my perfect pregnancy was interrupted with severe preeclampsia and I was admitted to the hospital where our son was born at just over 29 weeks.
+He was about 11 weeks early.
+He was a tiny 2 pounds and 8 ounces – almost immediately lost 4 of those ounces down to 2 pounds 4 ounces – and has spent over 77 days in the hospital so far.
+I’m sure I don’t have to tell you how hard that is.

-To the people who donated scrap booking materials to the hospital art therapy project – THANK YOU.
+To the people who donated scrapbooking materials to the hospital art therapy project – THANK YOU.
 Your gifts helped many of us to make a memory book for our little babies to record their NICU journey.
 When we felt powerless to do anything to help our little ones, you gave us a way to feel like we were doing something for their future, which gave us hope.
-It was also a much needed distraction in this roller coaster experience and a chance at fellowship with other parents who were going through the same thing.
+It was also a much-needed distraction in this roller coaster experience and a chance at fellowship with other parents who were going through the same thing.

 Thank you, thank you, thank you for your thoughtfulness.
 It meant more than you could ever know.